 Links and content.

 Because of the importance of content and links, most site owners focus the majority of their optimization efforts on publishing quality content and then securing relevant links to those pages — a sound SEO strategy.
+If you’re interested in following through with that strategy, we published a 15 step guide to link building that might interest.

 However, I’ve noticed a common mistake among the prospective clients we see at Page One Power that is holding many sites back.
 Some of the clients that come to us are so focused on earning external links from other sites they neglect the internal links on their own website.
 Link building should come last — technical and onpage SEO elements such as internal linking need to be optimized first.